All Episodes

 And is he going to be present when he's with these families anyhow?

-You know, that's it kind of fits into the fact that he did go to the site of where this bridge collapsed today.
+You know, it kind of fits into the fact that he did go to the site of where this bridge collapsed today.

-Um I mean, what a comparison, right?
+I mean, what a comparison, right?

 And while he was in New York, you would think that maybe he'd have a little bit of time.

-Uh the fact that he didn't show up till a year later in East Palestine.
+The fact that he didn't show up till a year later in East Palestine.

-He didn't have the time on his schedule, he said, but every weekend he was on the beach in Delaware, uh any warm weather weekend.
+But every weekend he was on the beach in Delaware, any warm weather weekend.

-Uh he had plenty of time if it was a priority for him.
+He had plenty of time if it was a priority for him.

 It was not.

-Then I think it just, you know, that's him.
+And I think it just, you know, that's him.

 That's who we got as our president right now.